red-blox/Red/docs/guide/events/declaring.md

 end)
 ```

 This is the most basic event in Red.
 Here we've declared an event which has no payload.
-The event name is gathered from the module name.
+The event name is passed as the first argument to `Red.Event`.

 ::: danger
 Make sure the event name is unique - using the same name multiple times will result in an error.